 The Lean Theorem Prover (System Description), by Leonardo de Moura, Soonho Kong, Jeremy Avigad, Floris van Doorn, and Jakob von Raumer, has been awarded the CADE-25 Skolem Award.

-I do formal verification for StarkWare, a company that provides efficient means of establishing computational claims on blockchain.
-You can see some of our results online, and you can find more information under Papers and Talks.
+From 2021 to 2026, I carried out formal verification for StarkWare, a company that provides efficient means of establishing computational claims on blockchain.
+You can read about some of our projects in this blog post or in this public repository, and you can find more information under Papers and Talks.

-I serve on the Admin Team and the Code of Conduct Team of the Lean Community, and I serve on the board of directors of the Lean Focused Research Organization.
+I serve on the Admin Team of the Lean Community and on the board of directors of the Lean Focused Research Organization.

-I serve on the scientific advisory board of the new Annals of Formalized Mathematics.
-I am on the editorial boards of the Journal of Automated Reasoning and the Journal of Symbolic Logic.
+I serve on the scientific advisory board of the Annals of Formalized Mathematics and on the editorial board of the Journal of Symbolic Logic.
 For the types of JSL papers I will handle, see here.
+I also serve on the advisory board of the new Zulip Foundation.